xsdg/gqpp/CODING.md

 Use glib types when possible (ie. gint and gchar instead of int and char).
 Use glib functions when possible (i.e. `g_ascii_isspace()` instead of `isspace()`).
 Check if used functions are not deprecated.
+Use UNUSED() for unused function parameters.

 ---